maximepeschard/hop_suisse/README.md

 # hop_suisse
 Repository for ADA project

-This is a new team, from merging two ADA teams
+The project is run by a new team, obtained by merging two ADA teams

 - [Ondine]()